Pritam991/javascript/README.md

 Fastify🚀

 Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture, inspired by Hapi and Express.

+NestJS🚀

+NestJS is a progressive Node.js framework for creating efficient and scalable server-side applications.